GoogleCloudPlatform/accelerated-platforms/use-cases/rag-pipeline/README.md

 9. **Suggest Products:**

-   The Backend Application receives the re-ranked product list from the Instruction Tuned Model Endpoint.This list is sent as Product Recommendations to the Gradio Chat Interface.
+   The backend application receives the re-ranked product list from the Instruction Tuned Model Endpoint.This list is sent as Product Recommendations to the Gradio Chat Interface.